 7. The Lady Vanishes (1938) – total number of votes cast: 47 in the first round, 4 in top 11 poll

-Though Hitchcock inherited this one at the last-minute from a projected prepared for Roy William Neill (later the director and producer of the Rathbone and Bruce series of contemporary Sherlock Holmes films), this is a classic train movie and has remained a favourite ever since its original release, thanks to a superb cast and a classic script by the team of Sidney Gilliat and Frank Launder which introduced the immortal, cricket loving duo of Charters and Caldicott (played to perfection by Naunton Wayne and Basil Radford).
+Though Hitchcock inherited this one at the last-minute from a project prepared for Roy William Neill (later the director and producer of the Rathbone and Bruce series of contemporary Sherlock Holmes films), this is a classic train movie.
+It has remained a favourite ever since its original release, thanks to a superb cast and a classic script by the team of Sidney Gilliat and Frank Launder, which introduced the immortal, cricket loving duo of Charters and Caldicott (played to perfection by Naunton Wayne and Basil Radford).

 6. The Birds (1963) – total number of votes cast: 40 in the first round, 4 in top 11 poll

 After the success of Psycho, Hitchcock took a long time to come up with a follow-up – this scary and apocalyptic tale of an unexplained bird attack on a small village is full of memorable set-pieces and a dark and strange subtext involving a romantic triangle.
 It is far from perfect, but it is also a film that refuses to give up its secrets even with repeated viewings, which to me is always a good sign.

 5. Shadow of a Doubt (1943) – total number of votes cast: 35 in the first round, 7 in top 11 poll

 Hitchcock’s own personal favourite, and it is still easy to see why, a genuinely creepy movie about the dark underbelly found in a quiet, middle class American town.
 Joseph Cotten was never better.

 4. Psycho (1960) – total number of votes cast: 50 in the first round, 9 in top 11 poll